i-net-software/jlessc/README.md

 Required Java Version
 ----
 JlessC requires Java SE 7 or higher.
-It is tested with Java SE 7 and 8 on https://travis-ci.org/i-net-software/jlessc.
+It is tested with Java SE 7 and 8 on <a href="https://travis-ci.org/i-net-software/jlessc">travis-ci.org</a>.

 [![Build Status](https://travis-ci.org/i-net-software/jlessc.svg)](https://travis-ci.org/i-net-software/jlessc)